atecon/PanelTools/src/PanelTools_help.md

 pcum(const series y)
 ```

 Compute cumulated value for each panel unit.
+This is an alternative to gretl's built-in `cum()` function which also computes cumulated values for each cross-sectional unit but handles NAs differently (see below).

 ## Parameters